waleedhad/AudioMuse-AI-cuda_12.2/README.md

 About quality it really depends from how your song are distributed.
 K-Means because is faster is always a good choice.
 GMM give good result in some test with embbeding.
 Spectral give also good result with embbeding but is very slow.

+The TOP Playlist Number parameter was added to find the top different playlist.
+In short after the clustering is executed, only the N most diverse playlist are keep to avoid to have hundred of playlist created.
+If you put this parameter to 0, it will keep all.

 Here's an explanation of the pros and cons of the different algorithms:

 ### **1\.
 K-Means**